-NUR 6011 - Nursing Research II
+NUR 6011 - Nursing Research II Credits: 2

-Utilization of nursing research to improve adult health nursing practice.
-Seminars to guide the student through research utilization as a process.
-In this course students will design a nursing practice innovation derived from research-based knowledge.
+Students will utilize nursing research to improve adult health nursing practice, including seminars to guide the student through research utilization as a process.
+In this course, students will design a nursing practice innovation derived from research-based knowledge.
 Partial fulfillment of the terminal research requirement for the M.S. in nursing.
 Requires 45 hours of fieldwork.

-NUR 6020 - Nursing Research III
+NUR 6020 - Nursing Research III Credits: 2

-Continuation of NUR 6011; utilization of nursing research to improve adult health nursing practice.
-Seminars to guide the student through research utilization as a process.
-In this course, students will implement a nursing practice innovation derived from research-based knowledge.
+Continuation of NUR 6011; Students will utilize nursing research to improve adult health nursing practice, including seminars to guide the student through research utilization as a process.
+In this course, students will design a nursing practice innovation derived from research-based knowledge.
 Fulfills the terminal research requirement for the M.S. in nursing.
 Requires 90 hours of fieldwork.